Eucharist: ‘just a symbol’ or what exactly?

 You will find it in well-known studies of which the most influential for me have been: Gregory Dix (The Shape of the Liturgy, 1945); F.C.N.
 Hicks (The Fulness of Sacrifice, 1930); Alexander Schmemann (For the Life of the World, 1963; Eucharist, 1987); Edward Kilmartin (History of the Eucharist in the Latin West, 1998); Louis Bouyer (Eucharist, 1968); Henri de Lubac (Corpus Mysticum, 2006).
 This alternative to the standard position claims to go back to an earlier, pre-Reformation, understanding of the eucharistic symbol.
 It has been arrived at independently by progressively-orientated theologians from across the denominational spectrum (Anglican, Roman Catholic, Orthodox).

 This piece will make out a case for an understanding of symbol which is essentially the one we find in these authors.
-But, rather than just re-stating their conclusions, I want to offer further evidence of their validity by demonstrating the consistency of their views with understandings of religious symbolism developed by non-theological disciplines in relation to the study of other religions.
-Ultimately, as we shall see, the type of religious symbolism to be found in Christianity is indeed distinctive in certain respects – but by no means in all.
+However, rather than simply re-stating their conclusions, I shall offer further evidence of the validity of this position by demonstrating its consistency with understandings of religious symbolism developed by non-theological disciplines in their study of other faith traditions.
+Contrary to the claims of the standard Catholic position, the religious symbolism of Christianity is exceptional in some respects, but by no means in all.

 Religious symbol vs. metaphor